Saptaparnineogi/Customer-Churn-Risk-Assessment-and-Retention-Analytics/Readme.md

 - Hyperparameter tuning with Optuna
 - Model monitoring and drift detection
 - Deployment through a Streamlit application or REST API

+## Conclusion

+This project demonstrates an end-to-end machine learning workflow that extends beyond predictive modelling to business decision support.

+By combining robust feature engineering, model benchmarking, explainable AI, and business-oriented evaluation, it illustrates how churn prediction can be translated into actionable customer retention strategies.